pavani-1510/Real-Time-Face-Mask-Detection/README.md

     ```

 2. **Install required dependencies:**
-    Make sure you have Python installed.
-Then, install the necessary libraries by running:
+    Make sure you have necessary libraries installed.
-    ```bash
-    pip install -r requirements.txt
-    ```

 3. **Run the application:**
     To start the face mask detection system, execute: